bhauman/figwheel-main/docs/docs/react-native.md

 Now we are ready to launch our ClojureScript application:

-First we will start the `figwheel-main` process to watch and compile and create a Websocket for REPL communication.
+First we will start the `figwheel-main` process to compile our project and create a Websocket for REPL communication.

 ```shell
 $ clj -m figwheel.main -b ios -r
 ```

-Then in another terminal window change into the `MyAwesomeProject` directory and start `react-native` using the correct command for your chosen CLI.
+**Wait for the compile to complete** up until the REPL is trying to start and connect.
+At this point your ClojureScript code has been compiled and you are ready to open your application.
+In another terminal window change into the `MyAwesomeProject` directory and start `react-native` using the correct command for your chosen CLI.

 Currently for both CLIs you can run: